 This theoretical paper describes the energy fluxes and dissipation along the flow paths involved in root water uptake, an approach that is rarely taken.
 We show that this provides useful additional insights for understanding the biotic and abiotic impediments to root water uptake.
 This approach shall be applied to explore efficient water uptake strategies and help locate the limiting processes in the complex soil–plant–atmosphere system.

 Geomorphometry, the science of quantitative terrain characterization, has traditionally focused on the investigation of terrestrial landscapes.
 More recently, a suite of geomorphometric techniques have been applied to characterize the seafloor.
 The dynamic, four-dimensional nature of the marine environment and differences in data collection methods cause issues for geomorphometry that are specific to marine applications.
 This article offers the first review of marine geomorphometry to date.

-We assessed if nitrogen stable isotopes in mussels are a suitable indicator able to resolve spatial and temporal variability of nutrient pollution in an urban estuary.
-Our results highlight the value of using stable isotope analysis as an integrative tool to establish an understanding of local processes and pollution levels in these urban aquatic systems.
+We assessed if nitrogen stable isotopes in mussels are a suitable indicator, capable of resolving spatial and temporal variability of nutrient pollution in an urban estuary.
+Our results highlight the value of using stable isotope analysis as an integrative tool to establish an understanding of local processes and pollution levels in theses urban aquatic systems.
 We suggest that mussels can become a robust tool for the detection of emerging anthropogenic pollutants of concern in urban water systems.